Code-Institute-Submissions/hanselsbakery/README.md

 - I initially planned to have a lot more done than required because of my background in coding.
 However, after discussions with my mentor it was decided to down size my initial proposal.
   So I have cut down from an ecommerce website to a more static one.
-- I was initially going to do an ordering system so users would be able to order cakes from the site, it would have a small backend and google maps for users to check location distance and so on.
-- I have turned the ordering section into a photo gallery instead and removed the google maps feature.
+- In addition, I was initially going to do an ordering system so users would be able to order cakes from the site, it would have a small backend and google maps for users to check location distance and so on.
+I have turned the ordering section into a photo gallery instead and removed the google maps feature.

 - **Bootstrap Framework**